olliecrow/claude_code/container/README.md

 Docker environment for running Claude Code with host isolation.

-NOTE: container will always use sonnet (`--model=sonnet`) for usage management - model can be adjusted within a chat with `/model`.
+NOTE: container will always use opus (`--model=opus`) by default - model can be adjusted within a chat with `/model`.

 WARNING: uses `dangerously-skip-permissions` mode (i.e. YOLO mode).